 Ensure Performance is reconciled with appropriate attribution.

-Assist in the yearly external audit process including: preparing footnote disclosures, valuation procedures, audit confirmations, practical expedient checklist, roll forward back testing, etc.
+Assist in the yearly external audit process including preparing footnote disclosures, valuation procedures, audit confirmations, practical expedient checklist, backtesting and roll forward testing.

 Accurately track gifts to the University and properly record to general ledger.

 Track and maintain documentation on separately invested funds when a new portfolio is created due to a gift.